rakshita-vijay/rag-agentic-ai/README.md

 | **Content Condenser** | Summarizer | Creates bullet-point summaries |
 | **Link Collector** | Archivist | Gathers research sources |
 | **Article Prompt Writer** | Compiler | Formats final output |

 ---

-## Details & Quirks

-- **Automatic Downloads Folder**: The script checks for your Downloads folder and creates it if missing.
-- **Async/await**: Used for agent calls to keep things responsive and efficient.
-- **Gemini API Requirements**: Requires valid `GOOGLE_API_KEY`.
-May occasionally return `None` responses (retry if occurs).
-- **Markdown Output**: The file is formatted for easy reading or further editing.
-Triple backticks are automatically stripped from the markdown output to ensure proper formatting.
-- **Error Handling**: If the AI model returns an empty or failed response, the script prints a warning but continues.
-- **CrewAI Install**: The script checks for CrewAI and installs it if not present, so you don’t need to worry about dependencies.
-- **Model**: Uses `gemini/gemini-2.0-flash` by default (you can change this in the code if needed).

----

 ## Notes